 What do you need to consider when buying a motorhome?

-Taking budget out of the equation, there are three main things you need to consider when buying a motorhome: how many beds you need, any features you want and how much floor space you want.
+Taking budget out of the equation, there are three main things you need to consider when buying a motorhome: how many beds you need, what features you want and how much floor space you want.

 Answering those questions will help you decide which body style to get.
 For instance, if you only need two berths, a shower and a toilet, and aren’t fussed about floor space, a van conversion will suit.
 Wanting four berths, a separate toilet, an oven and enough space not to feel cramped will point you towards a coachbuilt.
 If you want a true home away from home, only an A-Class will do.